BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-collaboration.md

 ## Conclusion

 Collaboration techniques like pair programming and think-pair-share have demonstrated numerous benefits in the CS classroom.
 By incorporating these techniques, educators can create an interactive and engaging environment that promotes problem-solving, knowledge sharing, and critical thinking skills.
 These strategies not only improve student learning outcomes but also enhance satisfaction and confidence in their abilities.

-## References

-Cockburn, A., Williams, L., and Woolf, B. (2001).
-The Costs and Benefits of Pair Programming. *XP Universe and the Agile Universe*, 79-95.

-Heller, P., and Hollabaugh, M. (1992).
-Teaching Problem Solving Through Cooperative Grouping.
-Part 1: Group vs. Individual Problem Solving. *American Journal of Physics*, 60(7), 637-644.

-Hertzog, B., Soh, L. K., and Chuang, H. (2012).
-Assessing the Effectiveness of Think-Pair-Share Technique in the Classroom Using Clickers. *Journal of Science Education and Technology*, 21(5), 579-586.

-Patel, R., Mishra, P., and Murphy-Hill, E. (2020).
-Pair Programming in the Classroom: A Systematic Review. *ACM Transactions on Computing Education (TOCE)*, 20(4), 32.